-Ary Pizarro Chong completed his MSc studies in Health Technology Engineering at ÉTS.
+Ary Pizarro Chong completed his MSc studies in Health Technology Engineering at ÉTS in 2020.
 His research project, entitled “Development and Validation of the Control Loops for the Haptic Interfaces of a Standard Manual Wheelchair Simulator”, consisted of designing a new control loop for a wheelchair simulator so that the users can use their own wheelchair without having to change its wheels for instrumented wheels.

 Lilia Djoussouf completed her Master in Engineering at Sorbonne University (France).
 She completed her Master 1 internship in Montreal.
 Her project consisted of developing an inverse dynamics algorithm for the calculation of joint stress in wheelchair basketball players.

 Hesam Eskandari completed his Master in Software Engineering at ÉTS, under the supervision of Carlos Vazquez and Félix Chénier.
 His project consisted of developing a circular marker tracking algorithm dedicated to wheelchair racing, to reconstruct the athlete’s 3D kinematics using a single fish-eye camera.